3. Laws, Plans, Policies and Programmes

-According to the 2012 Preprimary Education Expansion Plan, inclusive education refers to an adequate education provision that respects and acknowledges children’s diversity.
-The 2015 Third Primary Education Development Program (PEDP-3) considers inclusive education an emphasis of the “all” component in “Education for All”, addressing the particular needs of “tribal children, ethnic minorities, children with learning disabilities, and disabled children” in formal schools.
+According to the 2012 Pre-primary Education Expansion Plan, inclusive education refers to an adequate education provision that respects and acknowledges children’s diversity.
+The 2015 Third Primary Education Development Program (PEDP-3) considers inclusive education an emphasis of the ‘all’ component in ‘Education for All’, addressing the particular needs of ‘tribal children, ethnic minorities, children with learning disabilities, and disabled children’ in formal schools.
 The 2013 Persons with Disability Rights and Protection Act describes the expression as equal education provided to students with disabilities in every school of the country.

 Special education needs

-The 2011 Persons with Disability Welfare Act and the 2013 Persons with Disability Rights and Protection Act are the two main legal instruments in the sector.
-In relation to education, the former refers to the state’s mandate of creating opportunities for integration of students with disabilities, wherever possible, while the 2013 Persons with Disability Rights and Protection Act defines for the first time inclusive education as for persons with any type of disability.
+The 2001 Persons with Disability Welfare Act and the 2013 Persons with Disability Rights and Protection Act are the two main legal instruments in the sector.
+In relation to education, the former refers to the state’s mandate of creating opportunities for integration of students with disabilities, wherever possible, while the latter defines, for the first time, inclusive education as being for persons with any type of disability.

 Concerning policy, the 2010 National Education Policy reaffirms that education for person with disabilities depends on the types and degrees of impairments.
 According to a needs-focused approach, the policy calls for adequate facilities and qualified trainers to be recruited.
-In line with the general education policy, the Seventh Five Year Plan 2016– 2020 promotes inclusive education for only children with mild physical disabilities, as meeting the needs of learners with severe disabilities does not fall within the objectives of primary education.
+In line with the general education policy, the Seventh Five Year Plan 2016–20 promotes inclusive education for only children with mild physical disabilities, as meeting the needs of learners with severe disabilities does not fall within the objectives of primary education.

-Ethnic and linguistic groups and Indigenous groups
+Ethnic and linguistic groups and indigenous groups

 People living in rural or remote areas

 The government has supported a programme of stipends for children from poor and disadvantaged households for all education levels.
 Free textbooks are provided for all children in primary schools.
-Since 2009, a School feeding programme has been implemented and gradually delivered in all primary education schools.
+Since 2009, a school feeding programme has been implemented and gradually delivered in all primary education schools.

-The 2012 Preprimary Education Expansion Plan clearly states inclusiveness has been endorsed as a major principle for curriculum development and implementation.
-Curriculum and teacher training modules have been reported to be designed to ensure a girl friendly school environment.
+The 2012 Pre Primary Education Expansion Plan clearly states inclusiveness has been endorsed as a major principle for curriculum development and implementation.
+Curriculum and teacher training modules have been reported to be designed to ensure a girl-friendly school environment.
 The National Curriculum was revised in 2011 in line with the 2010 National Education Policy.

 The 2011 National Plan and Strategy for Primary Education Teacher Education and Development defines the professional standards and competencies of teachers and introduces inclusive education as a principle in teaching and learning methodologies to address the needs of disadvantaged people.
-The 2010 National Education Policy establishes that teacher training institutes, defined as PTIs, organizes training for teachers dealing with children with disabilities and for practitioners working in special education provision.
+The 2010 National Education Policy establishes that teacher training institutes, referred to as PTIs, organize training for teachers dealing with children with disabilities and for practitioners working in special education provision.
 Teachers working in regular education are expected to be trained to include children with disabilities in regular classes.

 Bangladesh provides annual reports in English and Bangla.

-The Bangladesh Bureau of Educational Information and Statistics Institute (BANBEIS) is responsible for the collection, compilation and dissemination of educational information and statistics at various levels and types of education and acts as the Educational Management Information System (EMIS) of the Ministry.
-With reference to persons with disabilities, BANBEIS collects data on the Enrolment of Special Need Children (Disable) by Type of Disability, Grade and Gender in all schools.
+The Bangladesh Bureau of Educational Information and Statistics Institute (BANBEIS) is responsible for the collection, compilation and dissemination of educational information and statistics at various levels and types of education and acts as the education management information system (EMIS) of the ministry.
+With reference to persons with disabilities, BANBEIS collects data on the ‘Enrolment of Special Need Children (Disable) by Type of Disability, Grade and Gender’ in all schools.